 The survey is divided into two sections.
-The visualizations from the first section are generated with the predictions of PGP on the nuScenes Trajectory Prediction dataset.
+The visualisations from the first section are generated with the predictions of PGP on the nuScenes Trajectory Prediction dataset.
 The second section is generated with predictions of DenseTNT on Argoverse Motion Forecasting dataset.
 We choose the two most widely used datasets in the field of multi-modal motion prediction and the two models that ranked at the top of their benchmarks.
 This was done to increase the diversity of the study.
-In addition, it introduces differentiation in terms of the types of multimodal traffic prediction frameworks, as DenseTNT utilizes target set prediction and PGP employs lane graph sampling.
+In addition, it introduces differentiation in terms of the types of multi-modal traffic prediction frameworks, as DenseTNT utilises target set prediction and PGP employs lane graph sampling.

 Each experiment in the survey is explored with three types of questions.
 First, an A/B test, in which the subject must choose between two presented cases.
 Second, a Likert scale, in which a five-point scale is used to allow the individual to express how much they agree or disagree with a particular statement.
 Finally, an open-ended question where they can explain the reason for their answers.
 This final question helps us to see things from the respondent's perspective, as we get feedback in their own words.
-Please, refer to the supplementary materials for more details 3.
-In the following schema, we describe the structure of the survey and the variables under study:
+Please, refer to the supplementary materials for more details.3 In the following schema, we describe the structure of the survey and the variables under study:

-1) Section 1.
-PGP visualizations in nuScenes dataset.

-- a) Introduction and baseline visualization with no predictions. - b) Case 1.
-Single mode vs muli-mode. - c) Case 2.
-Number of modes: 10 modes vs 3 modes. - d) Case 3.
-Prediction time horizon: 6s vs 2s. - e) Case 4.
-Importance of cameras view as an additional visualization.

-2) Section 2.
-DenseTNT and DenseTNT-intent visualizations in Argoverse dataset.

-- a) Introduction and baseline visualization with no predictions. - b) Case 5.
-Single mode vs multi-mode. - c) Case 6.
-Trajectory prediction vs intention prediction.
+- 1) Section 1.
+PGP visualisations in nuScenes dataset. - (a) Introduction and baseline visualisation with no predictions. - (b) Case 1.
+Single mode versus multi-mode. - (c) Case 2.
+Number of modes: 10 modes versus 3 modes. - (d) Case 3.
+Prediction time horizon: 6 versus 2s. - (e) Case 4.
+Importance of cameras view as an additional visualisation. - 2) Section 2.
+DenseTNT and DenseTNT-intent visualisations in the Argoverse dataset. - (a) Introduction and baseline visualisation with no predictions. - (b) Case 5.
+Single mode versus multi-mode. - (c) Case 6.
+Trajectory prediction versus intention prediction.